niklasnorin/red-thesis/report/5-theory-linux-gpio-emuopt.md

 The use of Linux in embedded applications is on the rise [[#](https://www.linux.com/news/embedded-linux-keeps-growing-amid-iot-disruption-says-study)].

-Linux as an OS has several nice properties, such as:
+Linux as an OS which is:

-- It's free, with no royalties or licensing fees
+- Free, with no royalties or licensing fees
 - Very thoroughly tested, at scale, for more than 25 years
-- Very powerful and configurable kernel
+- Very powerful and has a very configurable kernel

 Specifically for embedded software, some other nice properties include: